ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

      * [Study➞description](Study_description.md) - A detailed description (abstract) that describes the goals of this Study.
  * [disease_or_healthy](disease_or_healthy.md) - Whether a condition corresponds to a disease or a healthy state.
      * [Condition➞disease_or_healthy](Condition_disease_or_healthy.md)
+ * [diseases](diseases.md) - Diseases concept that the entity is associated with.
+     * [Individual➞diseases](Individual_diseases.md) - The Disease entity that is associated with this Biospecimen at the time of retrieval from the organism.
+Typically, a concept from Mondo Disease Ontology.
+For example, 'MONDO:0003742' indicates that the Individual - from_which_the_Biospecimen was extracted from - suffers_from_'Heart_Fibrosarcoma'.
  * [doi](doi.md) - DOI identifier of a publication.
      * [Publication➞doi](Publication_doi.md) - DOI identifier of the Publication.
  * [ega_accession](ega_accession.md) - A unique European Genome-Phenome Archive (EGA) identifier assigned to an entity for the sole purpose of referring to that entity within the EGA federated network.